fror/password-tools/password-rule/README.md

 proceed.

 Rules simply implement the `Rule` interface and return a result explaining whether the validation succeeded or failed.
-If the result failed, reasons should be given to explain the cause of the failure.
+If the result failed, error codes should be given to explain the cause of the failure.

 An example of `Rule` usage: